mozilla/extension-workshop/documentation/develop/temporary-installation-in-firefox.md

 ## Detecting temporary installation

-Your extension can detect whether it was installed from about:debugging rather than as a built and signed extension downloaded from [addons.mozilla.org](https://addons.mozilla.org).
-Listen for the [`runtime.onInstalled`](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/API/runtime/onInstalled) event, and check the value of `details.temporary`.
+An extension can detect whether it was installed from about:debugging, rather than as a signed extension downloaded from [addons.mozilla.org](https://addons.mozilla.org).
+It does this by listening for the [`runtime.onInstalled`](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/API/runtime/onInstalled) event, and checking the value of `details.temporary`.

 {% endcapture %}
 {% include modules/one-column.html